Trends in Organic Chemistry: Base metal catalysis

 The TOC is free of charge and lunch is included.

-Registration is mandatory and should be done by latest 23 April 2019.
+Registration, which is mandatory, was closed Monday 29 April at 12:00.
 A no show fee of 500 SEK will be charged.

 Ola Wendt, Lund University and Johan Wennerberg, Docera